Miaoyanwang/tensor_publication/tensor_clustering/readme.txt

 change log:

+arxiv vs ieee:

-- arxiv vs ieee: change the epsilon-stable condition in Theorem 5 and proof in page 59 (arxiv submission).
+- change the epsilon-stable condition in Theorem 5 and proof in page 59 (arxiv submission).

+- footnotes about AISTATS presentation added to the title